Input data

 Load phenopackets

 We can create a cohort starting from a collection of Phenopacket objects provided by Python Phenopackets library.
-For the purpose of this example, we will load a cohort of patients with pathogenic mutations in RERE gene included in the release 0.1.18 of Phenopacket Store.
-We use Phenopacket Store Toolkit (ppktstore in the code) to reduce the boilerplate code needed to load the phenopackets:
+For the purpose of this example, we will load a cohort of patients with pathogenic mutations in RERE gene which are included in the release 0.1.18 of Phenopacket Store.
+We use Phenopacket Store Toolkit (ppktstore in the code) to reduce the boilerplate code associated with extracting phenopacket data from Phenopacket Store release:

 >>> from ppktstore.registry import configure_phenopacket_registry